 It is important to know which providers are part of our network because, with limited exceptions, while you are a member of our plan you must use network providers to get your medical care and services.
-The only exceptions are emergencies, urgently needed services when the network is not available (generally, when you are out of the area), out-of-area dialysis services, and cases in which Health Net Ruby (HMO) authorizes use of out-of-network providers.
+The only exceptions are emergencies, urgently needed services when the network is not available (generally, when you are out of the area), out-of-area dialysis services, and cases in which our plan authorizes use of out-of-network providers.
 See Chapter 3 (Using the plan's coverage for your medical services) for more specific information about emergency, out-of-network, and out-of-area coverage.

 If you don't have your copy of the Provider & Pharmacy Directory, you can request a copy from Member Services (phone numbers are printed on the back cover of this booklet).
 You may ask Member Services for more information about our network providers, including their qualifications.
-You can also see the Provider & Pharmacy Directory at or.healthnetadvantage.com, or download it from this website.
+You can also see the Provider & Pharmacy Directory at www.wellcare.com/healthnetOR.
 Both Member Services and the website can give you the most up-to-date information about changes in our network providers.